-Located in north Sydney the site – which is now known as Sub Base Platypus – it features a new over-the-water walkway linking it with Kesterton Park in north Sydney and a playground and recreation area on the water’s edge.
+Located in North Sydney the site – which is now known as Sub Base Platypus – features a new over-the-water walkway linking it with Kesterton Park in North Sydney and a playground and recreation area on the water’s edge.
 It is also accessible from Kiara Close.

 The area had previous lives as a gasworks for North Shore street lights, homes and businesses, a torpedo manufacturing and maintenance factory, and most recently a base for the Royal Australian Navy’s Oberon-class submarines, when it was named HMAS Platypus.

 Navy history pervades the new area; there is a walk along the old submarine wharf, and the playground is submarine themed.
 Also look out for a model Oberon-class submarine and periscopes, which have been built by helpers from the Harbour Trust’s Volunteer Restoration Team.